pengan1987/digital-media-archaeology/storage-media.md

 The difference between these three interfaces is that the 9-pin IEEE 1394b supports a transfer speed of 800 Mbps, while the 4-pin or 6-pin 1394a only supports 400 Mbps.
 Thus, when using a 1394b to 1394a data cable, all IEEE 1394b devices will operate at the reduced speed of 400 Mbps.
 However, interchanging the two IEEE 1394a interfaces does not affect the speed.
 The 6-pin interface, compared to the 4-pin, includes a 12V power supply function, but most DV devices do not utilize the 1394 port for power, except for the early iPods.

 There are rare instances where certain set-top boxes use the SCSI interface.
 For instance, the NOKIA DVB9600S supports connecting a hard drive via SCSI to record digital TV programs.
-DVB2000, an alternative operating system developed by enthusiasts for the NOKIA DVB9600S, contains detailed technical information about SCSI interfaces, SCART interfaces, and digital TV[^17].
+DVB2000, an alternative operating system developed by enthusiasts for the NOKIA DVB9600S, contains detailed technical information about SCSI interfaces, SCART interfaces, and digital TV in [its documents](https://trippstadt.wohnheim.uni-kl.de/sat/Operating%20Manual%20Dvb2000%20englisch.pdf).

 However, in most cases, the recording of digital TV is typically done using either a IEEE 1394 cable or Ethernet.
 Many set-top boxes support transmitting MPEG-TS (MPEG Transport Stream) over Ethernet, allowing users to losslessly transfer digital TV streams from set-top box to their computers with softwares like VLC.
 With these variant methods for converting analog and digital videos into digital files, enabling different forms of video to be stored as digital files on computers for editing and production purposes.